-The MEPS used dependent interviewing in Rounds 3, 4, and 5 for Panel 10 and in Rounds 2 and 3 for Panel 11 (see section RJ in the employment section of the questionnaire).
-In these rounds, the MEPS asked persons who held current main and current miscellaneous jobs at the previous round interview date whether they were still working at these jobs.
+The MEPS used dependent interviewing in Rounds 3, 4, and 5 for Panel 16 and in Rounds 2 and 3 for Panel 17 (see section RJ in the Employment section of the questionnaire).
+In these rounds, the MEPS asked about current main and current miscellaneous jobs held at the previous round interview date to determine whether the jobholder continued to work at these jobs.
 For other job types (former, last, or retirement) reported in the previous round, MEPS does not ask any follow-up questions.
 These jobs, by definition, are no longer held by the person and therefore are not included on the file except in the round they are first reported.

 With dependent interviewing, if a person still held a Current Main Job from the previous round, the MEPS asked whether the job was still the main job.
-Most persons reported that they still worked at the same job and it was still their main job.
+For most jobholders, it was reported that they still worked at the same job and it was still their main job.
 If, in a subsequent interview, a job was no longer held, it was designated as a former job for that follow-up round.
-It is also possible, although unusual, for a job to change from main or miscellaneous (or vice versa) in a round subsequent to the initial report.
+It is also possible, although unusual, for a job to change from main to miscellaneous (or vice versa) in a round subsequent to the initial report.

 If job status remained the same for a continuing job (either main or miscellaneous), the MEPS asked only a subset of the employment questions as a review.
 Because the MEPS asked only this subset of questions if job status for a person did not change in later rounds, many job-level variables on the subsequent round's job records are coded as inapplicable (-1); the complete information is on the record for the job in the first round in which it was reported.
 Thus, it is important to determine whether a job in a subsequent round continues from the previous round when working with the job records.
 In rounds where this applies, the variables STILLAT (for jobs that were current main in the previous round) and STILLWRK (for jobs that were current miscellaneous in the previous round) indicate whether a person still holds the job at the subsequent round interview date.
 The variable SUBTYPE on the subsequent round record indicates whether the job is main or miscellaneous in that subsequent round.
-Note that if a Panel 10 job included in this 2006 file is continued from a Round 1 or 2 job, much of the information will be contained in the 2005 MEPS Jobs file (HC-091).
+Note that if a Panel 16 job included in this 2012 file is continued from a Round 1 or 2 job, much of the information will be contained in the 2011 Jobs file (HC-142).
 Use that file to obtain the desired job characteristics.
 Appendix 1 provides a sample SAS program showing how to do this.